wyndot/MPlayerKit/README.md

 ```

 ### PlayPreviewModel
-**PlayerPreviewModel** is a global environemnt variable defined with name **playerPreviewModel**.
+**PlayerPreviewModel** is a global environment variable defined with keypath name **playerPreviewModel**.
 It can be accessed as the same way to access the **playerModel** environment variable.
 ```
 struct YourView: View {
     @Environment(\.playerPreviewModel) private var playerPreviewModel
     ...
 }
 ```
-It's a simplified *PlayerModel** which has a single responsibility to handle the seeking preview.
+It's a simplified **PlayerModel** which has a single responsibility to handle the seeking preview.
 Given an thumbnail sized video url, it will load the video into **AVPlayer** and allow UI to preview the seeking position of the video.
 Here is how to show the preview in your view.
 ```
 struct YourView: View {
     @State private var trackingState: TrackState = .idle